 If the above scenario was real, the noted limitations would likely call their whole method into question.
-However, perhaps experimental psychologists should not be so quick to judge.
-After all, we too deal with a difficult-to-understand methodological artifact: demand characteristics.
+However, in the present meta-analytic review, we advance an unexpected conclusion: demand characteristics present psychologists with a troublingly similar set of methodological challenges.